R-nvim/R.nvim/README.md

 ## Usage

-Please read the plugin's [documentation](https://github.com/jamespeapen/Nvim-R/wiki) for instructions on [usage](https://github.com/jamespeapen/Nvim-R/wiki/Use).
+Please read the plugin's [documentation](https://github.com/jamespeapen/Nvim-R/wiki) for instructions on usage.
+See also the output of `:RMapsDesc`.

 ## Transitioning from Nvim-R